Hoang4778/movie-search/README.md

 ## Functionalities of this site

-1. Users can choose to view latest movies and TV shows on the homepage and detail pages
+1. Users can choose to view latest movies and TV shows on the homepage and detail pages.
 2. The site allows searching based on names, keywords, genres.

 ## What I learned